ismaelsow/ismaelsowdotcom/content/the-notion-paradox.md

 The most interesting thing to me is this: **the Notion dream was not supposed to materialize**.
 It should have been a story of a sad, foreseeable failure.
 At least according to common product strategy knowledge.
 The standard advice is to focus on one thing and do it well.
 Be a scalpel, not a swiss army knife.
 Avoid **bloat**.

 ![](/images/uploads/swiss-army-knife.png)
-Image: Des Traynor, from Intercom, [explaining the dangers](https://www.youtube.com/watch?v=9AM6QQlgLSQ) of the swiss army knife approach
+Image: Des Traynor, from Intercom, [explaining the dangers](https://www.youtube.com/watch?v=9AM6QQlgLSQ) of the swiss army knife approach.

 It turns out, Notion looks a lot like a swiss army knife.
 Actually, it looks like the emperor of swiss army knives.
 You can take notes with it, create text documents, wikis, todo lists, spreadsheets, databases, kanban boards, calendars, galleries, websites, project management systems, CRMs, and much more!
 Frankly, if someone told me they were going to build this kind of *Frankentool*, I'd have said they were terminally insane.